niloc95/webScheduler/docs/docker.md

 **Attention:** This configuration is meant to make development easier.
 It is not intended to server as a production environment!

-A production image of @webScheduler can be found at: https://github.com/alextselegidis/@webScheduler-docker

 *This document applies to @webScheduler v1.5.1.*

 [Back](readme.md)